 Занялась заря —

 While correcting proofs of the opera The Maid of Orleans in May and June 1880, Tchaikovsky considered writing a vocal work .
 On 5/17 June he told Nadezhda von Meck: "Yesterday I started to compose some small vocal pieces, and began with a duet to words to A. K. Tolstoy's Passion Spent" .
 In this same letter he wrote of his intention to use verses by the poet Ivan Surikov ("He was quite a talented man, and his pieces are shot through with genuine sentiment") for his future work.
 References to work on the duets is also found in a letter to Karl Albrecht of 21 June/3 July .
-Notes and sketches for Nos.
-1, 2 and 5 can be found in collections the duets can be found in collections of poetry by Ivan Surikov and Aleksey Tolstoy in the composer's personal library at Klin .
+Notes and sketches for duets Nos.
+1, 2 and 5 can be found in collections of poetry by Ivan Surikov and Aleksey Tolstoy in the composer's personal library at Klin .

-On 10/22 July, Tchaikovsky wrote from Simaki to Nadezhda von Meck that he was making fair copies of the "the romances for two voices written at Kamenka" .
+On 10/22 July, Tchaikovsky wrote from Simaki to Nadezhda von Meck that he was making fair copies of "the romances for two voices written at Kamenka" .
 Returning to Kamenka, the composer completed the fair copies of the duets, and also the fair copies of the Seven Romances, Op.
 47, written at Brailov and Simaki.
 Duets Nos.
 1 and 2 were written on separate sheets, but the remaining duets are together one after another.
-On 24 August/5 September he told Pyotr Jurgenson and Sergey Taneyev that he had completed the duets and romances and would be sending them to Jurgenson via Anatoly Tchaikovsky (who left Kamenka on 30 August/11 September).
+On 24 August/5 September, he told Pyotr Jurgenson and Sergey Taneyev that he had completed the duets and romances and would be sending them to Jurgenson via Anatoly Tchaikovsky (who left Kamenka on 30 August/11 September).

 Out of all the duets, Tchaikovsky greatly favoured Tears (No. 3).
 In a letter of 3/15–4/16 July 1881, he wrote to Nadezhda von Meck: "The Scottish Ballad is also among my favourite offspring, but I am quite certain, alas, that it will never be performed as I imagined.
 It must not be sung, but declaimed quickly and with great passion" .